 Key Points

-- Adaptive tools for urban designers provided by UCCRN.
+• Adaptive strategies for urban designers provided by UCCRN.

 Resilient city Definition

 Resilient, from the latin verb resilire, is the adjective derived from the noun resilience that refers to “the ability of people or things to recover quickly after something unpleasant” (from the Oxford Learner’s Dictionaries).
-Indeed, a resilient city is a city able to contain any environmental hazards associated with climate change through the implementation of adaptation and mitigation strategies.
+So what’s the meaning of resilient city?
+A resilient city is a city able to contain any environmental hazards associated with climate change through the implementation of adaptation and mitigation strategies

 So, how is UCCRN involved in the topic of resilient cities?
 The international purpose of UCCRN is to provide science-based informations to decision-makers in cities around the world.
 In this way, institutions all over the world can prepare cities for climate change and make them resilient through adaptation and mitigation policies.
 The ARC3 by UCCRN, an assessment report on climate change and cities, represents a new “science into action” model for integrating climate change into highly complex urban areas.